Take Two for Trump in talks with unnerved European allies

 "Now is the time for allied solidarity," Wilczek said.

-Additional reporting by Jan Pytalski and Susan Heavey; Editing by Chris Sanders, Peter Cooney and Lisa Shumaker
+Additional reporting by Jan Pytalski; Editing by Chris Sanders and Peter Cooney